letteredplans/site/content/site-policy.md

 By accessing this Website, accessible from https://letteredplans.earne.link, you are agreeing to be bound by the site policy and agree that you are responsible for personal agreement with any applicable local laws.
 If you disagree with any of these terms, you are prohibited from accessing this site.
-The materials contained in this Website are protected by copyright law.​
+The materials contained in this Website are protected by copyright law.

 Permission is granted to temporarily download one copy of the materials on Lettered Plans's Website for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not:

-- modify or copy the materials;
-- use the materials for any commercial purpose or for any public display;
+- use the materials for any commercial purpose or for any unauthorized public display;
 - attempt to reverse engineer any software contained on Lettered Plans's Website;
 - remove any copyright or other proprietary notations from the materials; or
 - transfer the materials to another person or "mirror" the materials on any other server.